 While exogenous shocks normally do not threaten the system of accumulation itself, prior to the pandemic, economic growth and accumulation on a global scale had slowed and in many countries was close to stagnation.

 The production of raw materials (agricultural and manufacturing), intermediate goods, and final goods of all types were impacted.
-Bringing this production back on line takes time and whether it happens depends upon expected demand and profitability of capitalist producers at various stages of the production process; often with the division of labour in industrial production divided both horizontally and vertically across countries.
+Bringing this production back online takes time and whether it happens depends upon the expected demand and profitability of capitalist producers at various stages of the production process; often with the division of labour in industrial production divided both horizontally and vertically across countries.

-Neoliberalism and globalisation freed capital from national government control, taxation and regulation.
-It initially shifted labour intensive manufacturing and industrial production from advanced capitalist economies to the global south and it shifted domestic production, accumulation and growth towards export-led production.
+Neoliberalism and globalisation freed capital from national government control, taxation, and regulation.
+It initially shifted labor-intensive manufacturing and industrial production from advanced capitalist economies to the global south and it shifted domestic production, accumulation, and growth towards export-led production.

 This meant that domestic consumption became less relevant, which enabled the decoupling of wages from productivity and undermined social subsistence levels of income (wages were stagnant and welfare states were undermined) in advanced capitalist countries.
 Taking advantage of uneven and combined economic development means exploitation is easier (and perhaps lower capital investment) so profits rise.
 The shift of industry to the global south reduced growth in the global north.
 The introduction of austerity in the global north enabled a wage squeeze following the 2007-8 crisis to keep profits up and, given that it lasted far longer than these processes normally do, led to long-lasting changes and not temporary ones.